AK-47: Concept

-Mikhail Kalashnikov began his career as a weapon designer in 1941 while recuperating from a shoulder wound which he received during the Battle of Bryansk.
-Kalashnikov himself stated..."I was in the hospital, and a soldier in the bed beside me asked: 'Why do our soldiers have only one rifle for two or three of our men, when the Germans have automatics?'
+Mikhail Kalashnikov began his career as a weapon designer in 1941 while recuperating from a shoulder wound that he received during the Battle of Bryansk.
+Kalashnikov himself stated..."I was in the hospital, and a soldier in the bed beside me asked: 'Why do our soldiers have only one rifle for two or three of our men when the Germans have automatics?'
 So I designed one.
 I was a soldier, and I created a machine gun for a soldier.
 It was called an Avtomat Kalashnikova, the automatic weapon of Kalashnikov—AK—and it carried the year of its first manufacture, 1947."

 The AK-47 is best described as a hybrid of previous rifle technology innovations.
 "Kalashnikov decided to design an automatic rifle combining the best features of the American M1 Garand and the German StG 44."
-Kalashnikov's team had access to these weapons and had no need to "reinvent the wheel".
+Kalashnikov's team had access to these weapons and did not need to "reinvent the wheel".
 Kalashnikov himself observed: "A lot of Russian Army soldiers ask me how one can become a constructor, and how new weaponry is designed.
 These are very difficult questions.
 Each designer seems to have his own paths, his own successes and failures.
 But one thing is clear: before attempting to create something new, it is vital to have a good appreciation of everything that already exists in this field.
 I myself have had many experiences confirming this to be so."

 Some claimed that Kalashnikov copied designs like Bulkin's TKB-415 or Simonov's AVS-31.